Gagging on Pacifier: 7 Possible Explanations Why It Happens

 Why Baby Gags on Pacifier

-Rest assured that babies gagging on pacifiers is common and doesn’t make you a bad parent for offering them one.
+Rest assured that babies gagging on pacifiers is common, and you’re not a bad parent for offering a pacifier.

-There are many possible reasons that your baby is gagging on their pacifier.
-So, we’ve formulated a few of the most likely culprits.
+There are many possible reasons that your baby is gagging on their pacifier, but you’ll find the most likely culprits below.

 Pacifiers come with different nipple sizes that are conducive to the depth of the baby’s mouth at different ages.